ros-infrastructure/robots.ros.org/_posts/2016-09-06-mobility-base.md

 The Mobility Base comes with an onboard computer, IMU, and optional laser scanners (including 360° scanners).

-Try out the Mobility Base with the gazebo simulation: https://bitbucket.org/DataspeedInc/mobility_base_simulator/
+Try out the Mobility Base with [the gazebo simulation](https://bitbucket.org/DataspeedInc/mobility_base_simulator/)

-For more information or to receive a quote, please contact mailto:info@dataspeedinc.com.
+For more information or to receive a quote, please contact [info@dataspeedinc.com](mailto:info@dataspeedinc.com).